ORGANIZZATIONAL AND INTER-ORGANIZATIONAL ANALYSIS

 Fundamentals of organizational theory and design.

 Introduction to organizational design.
 The environment of management.
 Managing in a global environment.
 Planning and goal setting.
 Designing organization structure.
-Leading.
-Motivating.
-Leading teams.
+The contingency theory.
+The fit between environment and organization.
+The fit between technology and organization.
 Inter organizational relations.
-The network: the problem of organizational boundaries.
+The interfirm network: the problem of organizational boundaries.
+The population ecology of organization.
+The resource dependence perspective.
+The new institutionalism approach.
 Network structure.
 Network coordinating mechanisms.
-Social Network Analysis
+Social Network Analysis.
+Network and cluster analysis

 Lectures (72 hours), teamwork, project work, presentations, discussion of cases, simulations and exercises